The Louvre, Abu Dhabi, UAE

 Awaji Doll Joruri Pavilion, Japan

-This theater presents Ningyo-joruri, which is played by the puppets with the Japanese traditional narratives.
+This theatre presents Ningyo-joruri, which is played by puppets with Japanese traditional narratives.
 One puppet and three puppeteers play as one.

-dpa lighting consultants proposed the light design concept of the house lights and the showcase lights at the back of the seat in the theater.
+dpa lighting consultants proposed the lighting design concept of the house lights and the showcase lights at the back of the seat in the theatre.
 The house lights deliver the light to aisles and highlight the wall dressed by roofing tiles which are produced in Awaji.

 The project shows how simplicity can be just as effective as more complex and sophisticated solutions.